mrtoodamnjustin/Gradebook/README.md

 ## Building

 If you have make installed, you can simply run the make command.
-This requires an installation of g++ that is avaialable in the command line.
+This requires an installation of g++ that is available on the command line.

 > This makefile was created with the intention of being ran on Windows.
 If you are building on a UNIX-like operating system, some refactoring might be necessary.